Picross DS

 Picross DS (ピクロスDS) is a puzzle video game developed by Jupiter and published by Nintendo for the Nintendo DS handheld video game console.
-It is the second Picross game to be released by Nintendo in Europe and North America after Mario's Picross suffered a commercial failure in regions outside Japan, where many Picross games have been released for several Nintendo consoles.
-Like other Picross games, it presents the player with a series of nonogram logic puzzles to solve.
+It is the second game in the Picross series to be released by Nintendo in Europe and North America after Mario's Picross suffered a commercial failure in regions outside Japan, where many games in the series have been released for several Nintendo consoles.
+Like other games in the Picross series, it presents the player with a series of nonogram logic puzzles to solve.
 It was first released in Japan, and was later released in North America, Europe and Australia.

 Gameplay

-Gameplay follows traditional Picross rules, where players use logic to mark each square as full or empty, eventually revealing an unknown picture.
-Additional modes allow players to create their own puzzles and send them to friends, download classic puzzles and compete in speed competitions with friends or random rivals via the Nintendo Wi-Fi Connection, download classic Picross puzzles from previous titles and complete up to five timed daily challenges.
+Gameplay follows traditional nonogram rules, where players use logic to mark each square as full or empty, eventually revealing an unknown picture.
+Additional modes allow players to create their own puzzles and send them to friends, download classic puzzles and compete in speed competitions with friends or random rivals via the Nintendo Wi-Fi Connection, download classic nonogram puzzles from previous titles and complete up to five timed daily challenges.

 In all modes except Daily and Online Challenge, the player is given the opportunity to receive a "hint" which reveals one randomly selected row and column, which does not impact the player's time.
 Also, three types of background music can be selected (except for Classic puzzles and the unlockable level 11 "extra" puzzles), or the music can be turned off.